davidkml/vc-made-simple/docs/COMMANDS.md

 - staging a file that is not tracked moves it from the `Untracked files` header into the `Changes staged for commit` header

 **Failure cases**:
-- If repository is not in initialized, then abort and print to standard error:
+- If repository is not in initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)